 Maximum Allowable Contribution

 The Internal Revenue Service places limits on the maximum allowable contributions to a tax-deferred annuity.
 The participant is urged to seek appropriate advice prior to electing to participate.
-The amount of allowable contributions and additional information about tax-deferred annuities are contained in the Tax-Deferred Annuity Salary Reduction Agreement Form (pdf).
+The amount of allowable contributions and additional information about tax-deferred annuities are contained in the Salary Reduction Agreement Form (above).

 The University of Alaska uses a third-party administrator to manage the regulatory requirements of loans, hardship distributions, Qualified Domestic Relations Orders (QDROs) and more.
 You can request approvals for these transactions online at your convenience.
 Please visit planwithease.com.
 Your initial user ID is your nine-digit social security number (numbers only, no dashes), and your temporary password of your birthday in MMYY format (no / or - please).
 When you enter the site the first time, you'll be prompted to change your user ID and password.